upendrak/swc-stanford-20180329/sessions/advancedR.rst

 Plotting is essential and can be done in base R

 Something that every researcher knows is important is communicating your findings, and we often do that with plots.
-We can create fine tuned plots in R using BASE R, without using additional packages.
+We can create fine tuned plots in R using Base R, without using additional packages.

 Let's read in a dataset, called ``iris`` and take a look at it.

 .. code-block :: R

+	download.file("https://raw.githubusercontent.com/upendrak/intro-r-20170825/master/datasets/iris.txt", "iris.txt")

+.. code-block :: R

-	iris <- read.csv("datasets/iris.txt", sep="\t")
+	iris <- read.csv("iris.txt", sep="\t")
 	str(iris)
 	# Classes ‘tbl_df’, ‘tbl’ and 'data.frame':	150 obs. of  5 variables:
 	#  $ Sepal.Length: num  5.1 4.9 4.7 4.6 5 5.4 4.6 5 4.4 4.9 ...